 The HEL10S Project challenges the viewer to shut off their mind’s analytical narrator, and to allow the subconscious to simply follow the rhythms and patterns of the brushstrokes and feel their eyes whirring, bouncing and flowing across the surface as they play through the layers and interwoven compositions.
-This allows the viewer to drop into a more dream-like, beta-wave state, offering the opportunity to ‘reboot’ and re-calibrate, taking a sense of flow and connection away from the experience.
+This allows the viewer to drop into a more dream-like state, offering the opportunity to ‘reboot’ and re-calibrate, taking a sense of flow and connection away from the experience.

 Riekena began working with digitally-controlled lights in 2015, most notably with “Return to Source,” a tryptich of 6’ x 10’ paintings initially installed at that year’s Burning Man festival.
 As the ability of these effects to combine with music to create time-based multi-sensory experiences became clear, the HEL10S Project was born.
-Now Riekena’s primary body of work, the HEL10S Project continues to create beautiful, dynamic installations that push the boundaries of how paint and light can be experienced.
+Now Riekena’s primary body of work, the HEL10S Project continues to create beautiful, engrossing installations that push the boundaries of how paint and light can be experienced.

 "We are ALIVE!
 And when we remember that, when we can really feel our own aliveness, this exact moment, in this exact body, is when we feel inspired and empowered to grow, and to dream."